IAEA-NDS/endf-parserpy/docs/source/guide/creation_endf_scratch.rst

     The parser doesn't check whether the values provided are physically meaningful.
-For instance, negative cross section values in ``xs`` or negative incident energies in ``E`` will be written by the :func:`~endf_parserpy.endf_parser.EndfParser.writefile` method to an ENDF-6 file as they are, without any warnings.
+For instance, negative cross section values in ``xs`` or negative incident energies in ``E`` will be written by the :func:`~endf_parserpy.EndfParser.writefile` method to an ENDF-6 file as they are, without any warnings.